cantaloupe-project/cantaloupe/README.md

 processor varies depending on the codec JARs available in the classpath.

 Java2dProcessor buffers entire source images in RAM, and is therefore memory-intensive.
 Large amounts of RAM and fast storage help.
-To avoid OutOfMemoryErrors, it's a good idea to allow for a very large heap size.
-(To allow 16GB, add the `-Xmx16g` flag to the launch command.)

 ### GraphicsMagickProcessor